Element formation in radiation-hydrodynamics simulations of kilonovae: Results

 The jet slightly increases the early ($t \sim 0.1 - 1$ days) light curves in all bands.
-The effect is stronger and can be seen earlier for higher frequencies.
+The effect is stronger and can be seen earlier for higher frequencies \newtxt{(see the left panel of Fig.~\ref{fig:light_curves})}.
 This is due to the extra energy input increasing the temperature and thus leading to a bluer and brighter emission.
-The consequently more efficient matter cooling causes the temperature to decrease faster, thus reducing the magnitudes at later times with respect to the jet-free case.
 A similar effect is discussed in \cite{Nativi:2020moj}, where the jet is found to clear a significant fraction of the lanthanide curtain.